speedfl/mongo-replica-set-production/README.md

 #### mongodb
 Here we will put all our host.
 You can notice variables such as:

-host_name: The name of the host.
+`host_name`: The name of the host.
-host_ip: The public IP of your host
-cron_renew_day: this is the renewal day of week in cron language (0 for Sunday to 1 for Saturday).
+`host_ip`: The public IP of your host `host_private_ip`: Some cloud provider provide public IP as elastic (the private ip must be added for mongodb binding) `cron_renew_day`: this is the renewal day of week in cron language (0 for Sunday to 1 for Saturday).
 We will launch the job every week on this specific day at 03:30AM.
 You can notice that we don't set the same so in case of any issue you have 24 hours to fix it. primary/secondaries/arbiter
 We could do this by using variable but I prefer in term of visibility to use dedicated children node even if I copy the host from mongodb hosts.
 This gives as well the possibility to add new variable such as the priority for secondaries.